akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240216000000/index.md

 Categories: cs-AI, cs-CR, cs-HC, cs.CR
 Keyword Score: 10
 Keywords: Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.09091v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.09091v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.09091v1.pdf" filename="2402.09091v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.09091v2.pdf" filename="2402.09091v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 With the development of <b>LLMs,</b> the security threats of <b>LLMs</b> are getting more and more attention.
 Numerous jailbreak attacks have been proposed to assess the security defense of <b>LLMs.</b> Current jailbreak attacks primarily utilize scenario camouflage techniques.
 However their explicitly mention of malicious intent will be easily recognized and defended by <b>LLMs.</b> In this paper, we propose an indirect jailbreak attack approach, Puzzler, which can bypass the <b>LLM's</b> defense strategy and obtain malicious response by implicitly providing <b>LLMs</b> with some clues about the original malicious query.
-In addition, inspired by the wisdom of ''When unable to attack, defend'' from Sun Tzu's Art of War, we adopt a defensive stance to gather clues about the original malicious query through <b>LLMs.</b> Extensive experimental results show that Puzzler achieves a query success rate of 96.6% on closed-source <b>LLMs,</b> which is 57.9%-82.7% higher than baselines.
+In addition, inspired by the wisdom of "When unable to attack, defend" from Sun Tzu's Art of War, we adopt a defensive stance to gather clues about the original malicious query through <b>LLMs.</b> Extensive experimental results show that Puzzler achieves a query success rate of 96.6% on closed-source <b>LLMs,</b> which is 57.9%-82.7% higher than baselines.
 Furthermore, when tested against the state-of-the-art jailbreak detection approaches, Puzzler proves to be more effective at evading detection compared to baselines.

 {{</citation>}}